Prakash-Project/auto-ams/README.md

 --> clone
 --> npm i
 --> change your email and password in the env file
---> execute code
+--> add some command in your linux (for executing command once in every day) --> execute code

 # algorithm : process